openvinotoolkit/openvino/docs/install_guides/uninstalling-openvino.md

 > **NOTE**: Uninstallation procedures remove all Intel® Distribution of OpenVINO™ Toolkit component files but don't affect user files in the installation directory.

+## Uninstalling OpenVINO 2022.1

-## Uninstall Using the Original Installation Package
+### Uninstalling Using the Original Installation Package

 @sphinxdirective
 .. tab:: Windows